omerwer/Personal-projects/python/rag/README.md

 Hi there! what can I assist you with?
 ```

-Ask a question based on your uploaded documents.
+Ask a question based on your uploaded documents (a list of optional questions are available in "questions_list.txt").
 To exit, type `exit`.

 ---